V.S.O.P. (song)

-"V.S.O.P." is the debut commercial single by American R&B singer K. Michelle released on May 20, 2013 as the lead single from Michelle's debut studio album Rebellious Soul (2013).
-Written by P. Hamilton, W. Felder, A. Wansel, L. Peters, W. Jeffrey, W. Boyd, and E. Powell, the song also features background vocals from R&B/pop singer Kelly Rowland as well as Muni Long who co-wrote the song.
-The song samples "Very Special" by Debra Laws as well as "That's How Long" by The Chi-Lites.
+"V.S.O.P." is the debut commercial single by American singer K. Michelle.
+It was released on May 20, 2013 as the lead single from Michelle's debut studio album Rebellious Soul (2013).
+Written by Muni Long (then known as Priscilla Renea),Warren Felder, Andrew Wansel, Lisa Peters, William Jeffrey, Walter Boyd, and Elijah Powell, the song also features background vocals from American singer Kelly Rowland as well as Muni Long who co-wrote the song.
+The song samples "Very Special" by Debra Laws as well as "That's How Long" by the Chi-Lites.

 Lyrically, the song speaks of a special relationship between K. Michelle and her love interest, but parallels the relationship with drinking V.S.O.P.
 Brandy.
 The song peaked at number 89 on the US Billboard Hot 100 Singles chart and at number 27 on the Hot R&B/Hip-Hop Songs chart.
 The official remix features American rapper Young Jeezy while other remix versions feature Rick Ross, Jadakiss and August Alsina respectively.